 Figure 6.
-Results of the logistic mixed effects models with the factor of longitudinal cognitive trajectory group as a predictor.
+Results of the logistic mixed effects models with the factor of longitudinal ‘cognitive trajectory group’ as a predictor.
 Across models the interaction between trajectory group and SOA was significant, with those in the less healthy trajectory groups scoring less accurately (i.e. greater susceptibility) on the illusory SIFI conditions.